-- 12. Use of Non-Violence in National Identity and Policy Gandhian Approach and its relevance today - 13.
-Comprehensive Security and Human Security - 14.
-Role of International Monetary Organisations in Conflict Resolution
+- 10. Use of Non-Violence in National Identity and Policy Gandhian Approach and its relevance today - 11.
+Comprehensive Security and Human Security

 DEF - 522 Defence Economics

 The objective of the course is to develop a basic understanding of the economic aspects of India's national security.
 It is hoped that after participation in the course the student would be able to appreciate the constraints under which a nation state operates in securing itself.